justin2004/weblog/relational_as_graph/README.md

 ...
 ```

-Note that I spent only 38 seconds "modeling" the situation where each warehouse has a associated with it a certain cost per unit for sending units through it.
+Note that I spent only 38 seconds "modeling" the situation where each warehouse has associated with it a certain cost per unit for sending units through it.
 I wouldn't model the situation that way but this post isn't about modeling.
 I just want to demonstrate the technical moves here.

 Also note that I hardcoded the string "select * from whcosts" but you could `BIND` variables and do something more programmatic.

-For example, here is one way to iterate over all the tables and put generate the resulant naive RDF:
+For example, here is one way to iterate over all the tables and generate the resulant naive RDF:

 ```sparql
 PREFIX  xyz:  <http://sparql.xyz/facade-x/data/>